jeff-dillon/bajillion/README.md

 Let's take an example following the Oprah model: Everybody gets a Car!

 What if a Billionaire bought everyone in your town a Corvette?
 I live in Louisville, KY along with about 600K other people.
 A Corvet costs about $60K.
-It would cost $3.6B to buy a Corvette for every person in Louisville.
+It would cost $36 billion to buy a Corvette for every person in Louisville.

 `600K people x $60K per Corvette = $36B`